zkenes/kazpost-messenger-server/investigation.md

             list.AddOrder(p.Id)
     }

-This is almost exactly duplicates the handling of `getParentsPosts` above, except for recording the order in which the root posts are returned.
+This almost exactly duplicates the handling of `getParentsPosts` above, except for recording the order in which the root posts are returned.
 For completeness, the query run by `getRootPosts`
 is: